lyndaumuhoza/cs1710-final-project/README.md

 - Verify that init and endstate are equivalent for all variations
 - For each puzzle, verify the expected trace length for two disks + three towers, four disks + three towers, etc
 - Verify all are guaranteed to be wellformed
+- Test if the pattern of moving the smallest ring every other turn is necessary for minimum trace
 - Basic unit testing for predicates

 ## Tool Choices and Justification